 A Brief History

-In 2010, For The Silent(FTS) shifted its focus to the U.S. and started street outreach to key areas where trafficking victims are commonly located, such as strip clubs, motels, juvenile detention centers, and online.
+In 2010, FTS shifted its focus to the U.S. and started street outreach to key areas where trafficking victims are commonly located, such as strip clubs, motels, juvenile detention centers, and online.
 After realizing the prevalence of the issue in East Texas, FTS developed a crisis intervention program for victims and prevention education program for high risk youth.
 FTS works hand in hand with juvenile justice departments, law enforcement, and middle schools in East Texas to educate, empower, and mentor girls who are high risk for or have already experienced exploitation, giving them the tools they need to leave exploitive situations.